 Pictured Problem: This picture depicts the most common of problems when it comes to clear coated cars.
 Not only is this referred to as "spider-webbing" due to its appearance, but if you allow your cars clear coat to remain unprotected for too long, this will only get worse until the eventual and complete "burn-out" of your clear coat.

-Any modern day car that has been built in the last 15 or so years is guranteed to have what is called 2-stage paint or a clear coated paint finish.
+Any modern day car that has been built in the last 15 or so years is guaranteed to have what is called 2-stage paint or, a clear coated paint finish.
 What this means is that you are not really going to be trying to restore the shine and luster of the actual color coat of paint, but will actually be working on the top layer which will be the clear coat.

 In most cases, clear coats are acrylic urethane, which in an oversimplified explanation is a form of plastic coating (remember I said over-simplified for all you zealots out there).
 The point is that clear coats are not only made using different chemical ingredients than old-school single stage color coats, but they also will age and oxidize differently.